zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "He who knows best knows how little he knows."
+> "It is indeed a radical act of love just to sit down and be quiet for a time by yourself."
 >
-> — Thomas Jefferson
+> — Jon Kabat-Zinn
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch